Naveena-kemburu/payment-gateway-main/README.md

 # Payment Gateway – Full Stack Assignment

-A complete payment gateway system with backend APIs, merchant dashboard, and public checkout flow.
-The project is fully Dockerized and ready for evaluation.
+A complete payment gateway system with backend APIs, merchant dashboard, and public checkout flow The project is fully Dockerized and ready for evaluation.

 ---